 As author of Wake Up To Politics, Gabe has interviewed a wide range of political figures, from Nancy Pelosi and Jill Stein to Rand Paul and Sandra Day O’Connor.
 He has received press credentials to cover numerous political events, including presidential debates and addresses, has appeared on CNN, MSNBC, and NPR, and been profiled by The New York Times, The Washington Post, The New Yorker, NBC News, Politico, and Columbia Journalism Review, among other news outlets.

 In May 2019, Gabe was the first journalist to report on New York City Mayor Bill de Blasio’s plans to run for president, a scoop that earned him nationwide attention and an interview with the mayor himself.
 In March 2020, he was called on to ask a question of President Joe Biden in the first-ever Zoom press briefing held by a presidential candidate.

 During the 2020 election cycle, Gabe hosted the Wake Up To Politics Podcast, a partnership with St. Louis Public Radio.
 For his work on the podcast, Gabe received the 2020 Horace Mann Friend of Education Award from the Missouri National Education Association.
 He is also the author of one book, Hear Us Roar, a history of his elementary school, and was Editor-in-Chief of his high school newspaper, The World.
 Gabe is a recipient of the 2014 Lincoln Forum Student Scholarship and the Kids Voting Missouri Pioneer Award; he was recognized by The Forward as one of the 50 most influential Jews in the United States in 2019 and by Microsoft as a “Person of Action” in 2016.
 He was also a nominee for Forbes’ 2019 “30 under 30 in media” list.
-Gabe, 19, is a freshman at Georgetown University in the class of 2024.
+Gabe, 20, is a sophomore at Georgetown University in the class of 2024.